zocean/rna-seq-pipeline/docs/howto.md

   $ java -jar -Dconfig.file=backends/backend.conf -Dbackend.default=Local cromwell-34.jar run per_task_wdl/merge_anno.wdl -i input_json_templates/per_task_inputs/merge_anno_input.json -o workflow_opts/docker.json
 ```

+4. Find outputs in `cromwell-executions/merge_anno/[RUNHASH]`

 ## Build STAR Index

+The goal is to build on the previous step and build a STAR index using a local machine with Docker.

+1. Make sure you have run the [previous step](howto.md#merge-anno) and have located the output (`merged_annotation.gtf.gz`) of that step.

 ## Build RSEM Index